asyncapi/generator/docs/authoring.md

 ## TypeScript support

-The AsyncAPI generator has support for the TypeScript for [hooks](#hooks) and Nunjucks's [filters](#filters).
+The AsyncAPI generator has TypeScript support for [hooks](#hooks) and Nunjucks's [filters](#filters).
 Assumptions:

 - Installing the `typescript` package and creating the` tsconfig.json` file isn't necessary.
-- Source code of the hook/filter must have `ts` extension.
+- Source code of the hook/filter must have `.ts` extension.
 - Each package related with the typings for TypeScript like `@types/node` must be installed in the template under `dependencies` array.
-This is because the Generator transpiles the TypeScript code on-the-fly while rendering the template.
+This is because the Generator transpiles the TypeScript code on-the-fly while rendering the template, so cannot uses packages under `devDependencies`.
 - Each package should have installed `@types/node` package to support typings for Node.